HomePittsburgh: A Geek HistoryThe Album Art of Mozelle Thompson

 The Album Art of Mozelle Thompson

 Mozelle Thompson was born on December 13, 1926, and grew up in the Hill District of Pittsburgh, Pennsylvania, before his family relocated to the Garfield area of the Steel City.
-The urge to be an artist hit Thompson early in life, with the flame of desire growing stronger during Saturday morning art classes at the Carnegie Museum.
+The urge to be an artist hit Thompson early in life, an urge that grew even stronger during Saturday morning art classes at the Carnegie Museum.

 In 1944, Mozelle Thompson won Scholastic Art Awards for both painting and fashion designs, leading to his first published illustration in a national magazine, Mademoiselle, at the age of seventeen.
 A scholarship to the Parson’s School of Design in New York followed shortly thereafter, with additional artwork gracing the pages of Vogue and Glamour, as well as a second scholarship to study abroad in Paris and Rome.